-In the 2017 NRMP match, the program will offer ten positions for neurology residents, including seven combined 4-year Neurology-Medicine positions at Columbia University Medical Center.
+In the 2019 NRMP match, the program will offer ten categorical positions for neurology residents.

 Requirements and Eligibility

-Residents entering the Medicine Preliminary-Neurology program must also meet the criteria listed below.
+Residents entering the Medicine Preliminary-Neurology program must meet the criteria listed below.

 - Successful completion of at least four credit years and graduation from a medical school listed in the International Medical Education Directory (IMED)

-- Successful completion of USMLE Parts I, II and III (in recent years, applicants have generally scored above 95% on USMLE Part II)
+- Successful completion of USMLE Parts I, II is required at time of application.
+Step III is required during intern year. (in recent years, applicants have generally scored above 95% on USMLE Part I and II)

 - ECFMG certification is required for foreign medical graduates (for information, visit www.ECFMG.org)